DCAFOC/DCAF-Liveries/README.md

 ### (YOUR SAVED GAMES DCS FOLDER exp.
 C:\Users\{User}\Saved Games\DCS.openbeta)

-Also create a custom libery folder (Where we'll tell the Livery Updater tool to install/update the Livery repository).
+Also create a custom library folder (Where we'll tell the Livery Updater tool to install/update the Livery repository).

 I used my old OVGME Mods folder for simplicity, make sure you've uninstalled any old versions of the liveries (Run repair DCS in windows start if you didn't use a mod manager).